sapient007/GoogleCloudPriceList/README.md

-# Generating a custom Google Cloud Price List
+# Generating a custom Google Cloud price List

 This guide walks you through how to make use of GCP prices from your cloud console.
 This guide maybe useful for users that has a need to publish all GCP prices for their organization on a regular basis.
 This guide serves as a set of examples to filter, sort and export the GCP price data